ammarsh727/Ammar-Shaikh/docs/project_notes.md

 15. [Challenges and Solutions](#challenges-and-solutions)
 16. [Conclusion](#conclusion)
 17.
-## Project Overview
+## Project Overview and objectives
-The **Collection Manager** is an application designed to help users manage their collection of perfumes.
-The application allows users to add, remove, edit, and view perfumes in their perfume collection.
-It offers a user-friendly interface for interacting with the data and organises perfumes based on various attributes such as name, brand, scent and price.

-**Objective:**
 The goal of this project is to develop a fully functional collection manager that can perform CRUD (Create, Read, Update, Delete) operations on a collection of perfumes.
 The system will store data in a JSON file format, making it easy for users to manage their collection and retain data between sessions.
 In addition to this, it is important that the data is able to be visualised for the user.
+It organises perfumes based on various attributes such as name, brand, scent and price

 ## Objective and Purpose
 The primary purpose of this application is to: